Code-Institute-Submissions/Huddy2022-Mind-Body-project/README.md

   - The logo is linked to the home page so any user can easily navigate to the main home page through this logo.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
   - The navigation is in white with a navy blue background to have an easy contrast for users.
-  - Home, classes and signup have a class="active" attribute that allows the user to understand which page they are on by being underlined
+  - Home, classes and signup have a class="active" attribute that allows the user to understand which page they are on by being underlined.
+  - When hovering over any of the navigation pages a background color appeaers to help the user understand which naviagtion to click.

 ![Nav Bar](https://github.com/Huddy2022/Mind-Body-project/blob/main/assets/images/nav_bar.jpg)